Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Long-term storage

-The *'combined.csv'* file will be sent to the RIBBiTR Database Manager for input into the database.
+The *'combined.csv'* file will be sent to the RIBBiTR Database Manager for input into the database (rename the file to include study area and time period, for example, *'PA_combined_Jul-Dec22.csv'*.
 In addition, place the combined and the seperate .csv files for each deployement location for each study system and time period within the
-'RIBBiTR Study Sites_HOBO Logger Data' directory found in the 'Data' directory in the 'Ohmer Lab' google drive.
+'RIBBiTR Study Sites_HOBO Logger Data' directory found in the 'Data' folder in the 'Ohmer Lab' google drive.
 Create a new folder for each time period within the relevant study area's directory.
 Raw data files will also be stored on the Ohmer Lab's harddrive, as well as within the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder in the 'Ecophyisology' team's google drive.